OUR FIRM IS NO LONGER ACCEPTING ESSURE CASES

-At the end of December, Bayer ceased production and sale of all Essure birth control implants in the U.S. There are approximately 18,000 cases now pending against the company.
-The FDA received roughly 12,000 Adverse Event Reports (“AER”‘s) related to Essure in 2017.
+At the end of December 2018, Bayer ceased production and sale of all Essure birth control implants in the U.S. The FDA received roughly 12,000 Adverse Event Reports (“AER”‘s) related to Essure in 2017 alone.

 UPDATE: (July 23, 2018) – Bayer has announced it is removing the Essure birth control device from the consumer market.
 Although Bayer is claiming the withdrawal of the Essure device is due to a sharp decline in sales (“the Essure business is no longer sustainable”) it is likely the 16,000(+) lawsuits currently pending against the company have something to do with their decision.